intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 will not make any progress.
 This is due to the fact that the inputs are not stable.
 This happens due to the fact that an external process is part of the fuzzing setup.
 If you encounter this issue, you might need to modify kAFL slightly.
-In the function `execute()` in `$BKC_ROOT/kafl/fuzzer/kafl_fuzzer/worker/worker.py`, when a value is assigned to the variable `stable`, make sure to overwrite this with True.
-It is also possible to add a custom command line flag enabling this feature to the kAFL settings in `$BKC_ROOT/kafl/fuzzer/kafl_fuzzer/common/config.py`.
+In the function :code:`execute()` in :code:`$BKC_ROOT/kafl/fuzzer/kafl_fuzzer/worker/worker.py`, when a value is assigned to the variable :code:`stable`, make sure to overwrite this with True.
+It is also possible to add a custom command line flag enabling this feature to the kAFL settings in :code:`$BKC_ROOT/kafl/fuzzer/kafl_fuzzer/common/config.py`.

-The above example for the `virtio-vsock` has demonstrated how to enable fuzzing in a more complex driver setup scenario using a userspace kAFL harness.
+The above example for the :code:`virtio-vsock` has demonstrated how to enable fuzzing in a more complex driver setup scenario using a userspace kAFL harness.
 The end output of the fuzzing step is a set of reproducible crashes that a fuzzer finds for the given driver.
 The crashes needs to